tombennet/bitcoin-serverless-donations/README.md

 ### Address Rotation

-Your serverless function derives addresses, stores them, rotates them, checks for transactions, and removes used addresses from circulation.
+Your serverless function derives addresses using [Swan's XPUB tool](https://github.com/swan-bitcoin/xpub-tool), stores them, rotates them, checks for transactions, and removes used addresses from circulation.

 - Address pool rotates every 10 minutes automatically
 - The mempool.space API is used to check for used addresses, which are replaced with fresh ones from your XPUB